-Assumption, Method, and Plan Changes 1.
-The discount rate changed from 1.95% as of August 31, 2021 to 3.91% as of August 31, 2022.
-This change decreased the TOL.
-The participation rate for pre-65 retirees was lowered from 65% to 62%, and the participation rate for post-65 retirees was lowered from 40% to 25%.
-The rate of pre-65 retirees who are assumed to discontinue their coverage at age 65 was increased from 25% to 30%.
-These changes lowered the TOL.
-3. The trend rates were reset to better reflect the plan's anticipated experience.
-This change increased the TOL.
-Difference Between Expected and Actual Experience The primary driver of the \$4.5 billion experience gain was favorable claims experience, which resulted in lower overall 2023 retiree claims estimates than previously assumed.
+Assumption, Method, and Plan Changes

+- 1. The discount rate changed from 3.91% as of August 31, 2022 to 4.13% as of August 31, 2023.
+This change decreased the TOL. - 2.
+Demographic and economic assumptions were updated based on the experience study performed for TRS for the period ending August 31, 2021.

+Difference Between Expected and Actual Experience

+The primary driver of the \$2.2 billion experience gain was favorable claims experience, which resulted in lower overall 2024 retiree claims estimates than previously assumed.